Cuadrilla to start fracking in England in weeks

 The company said the quakes were caused by an unusual combination of geological features at the site, but they led to an 18-month nationwide ban on fracking while further research was carried out.

-The government has since introduced a traffic-light system which immediately suspends work if any seismic activity of 0.5 or above on the Richter scale is detected, and has increased monitoring standards such as ground water checks.
+The government has since introduced a traffic-light system that immediately suspends work if seismic activity of 0.5 or above on the Richter scale is detected.
+It has also increased monitoring standards, including checks on ground water.

 Fracking consent was introduced in 2015 as an additional step to the government’s regulatory regime and ensures environmental, health and safety permits have been obtained.

+“Our world class regulations will ensure that shale exploration will maintain robust environmental standards and meet the expectations of local communities,” Perry said.

-Reporting by Susanna Twidale; Editing by Louise Heavens and Mark Potter
+Reporting by Susanna Twidale; Editing by Mark Potter and David Goodman